Toolchain management

 Toolchains are comprised by a GNAT compiler and a gprbuild project file processor.
 Alire strives to simplify the availability of GNAT releases, which are packaged to be retrieved and used with ease.

-There are two kind of dependencies on GNAT compilers: generic dependencies on the gnat crate, which apply to every compiler, and dependencies on a precise native or cross-compiler.
+There are two kinds of dependencies on GNAT compilers: generic dependencies on the gnat crate, which apply to every compiler, and dependencies on a precise native or cross-compiler.

 The native compiler for each platform is always gnat_native, whereas cross-compilers follow the naming convention gnat_<target> (e.g., gnat_riscv_elf).
 Alire will only offer to install valid cross-compilers for the host platform.